An action-packed vacation can sometimes be the most memorable and there is nothing more exciting than flying down a mountain on a set of skis.

 A 6-hour drive from downtown San Francisco, Mammoth Mountain is a huge ski resort located in Eastern California.
 The mountain receives over 400 inches a year of snow, has 3500 acres of skiable terrain, over 300 days a year of sunshine, and a top elevation over 11,000 feet.
 The surrounding town has a bunch of great dining and nightlife options, and its a good place for every level of skier.

 Address: 10001 Minaret Rd, Mammoth Lakes, CA 93546

-Host to the 1960 Olympic games, Squaw Valley is a great option for all levels of skier and overlooks beautiful Lake Tahoe.
+Host to the 1960 Olympic Games, Squaw Valley is an excellent option for all levels of skier and overlooks beautiful Lake Tahoe.
 Snowfall averages over 450 inches a year, which makes for one of the longest seasons in the country.
 With a 2800 ft vertical drop, great lodging options and a vibrant nightlife, Squaw Valley attracts visitors from all over the world.

 Address: 1960 Squaw Valley Rd, Olympic Valley, CA 96146